berensjd/tenpin-bowling-api/README.md

 /^[XxFf0-9-]{1}[XxFf0-9-/]?[XxFf0-9-/]?$
 ```

-..."Ff0"- => The ball has missed one or more of the standing pins or has ended up in the gutter
+- "Ff0"- => The ball has missed one or more of the standing pins or has ended up in the gutter
-...
-"Xx" => A STRIKE
+- "Xx" => A STRIKE
-... "/" => the second ball in the frame has knocked down the reming pins - SPARE
+- "/" => the second ball in the frame has knocked down the reming pins - SPARE

-...Server response
+- Server response

 ```json
 {